Our institute always searches for motivated students who want to do a bachelor or master thesis.

 For InfoTech students, there is some further information on an English website: www.infotech.uni-stuttgart.de

 Our institute always searches for motivated students who want to do a master thesis.
+Please refer to our open positions.

 Regarding "external" thesis please notice the following information: Information regarding "external" master theses